Skip to content

 Does a neck lift leave visible scars?

-The main incision is made under the chin, in a natural fold, and is practically invisible after healing.
+The main incision is made under the chin, in a natural fold, and usually becomes discreet after healing.
 When periauricular incisions are necessary for excess skin removal, they are hidden in the folds of the ear and behind it, following the same lines as the facelift.

 What is the ideal age to have a neck lift?

-There is no fixed ideal age.
+The ideal age for a neck lift depends on anatomy rather than chronology, because genetic double chin, platysmal bands, and skin laxity can appear at different ages.
 I have patients in their thirties to forties with genetic double chins who benefit from an isolated neck lift, and patients in their sixties to seventies who need a neck lift combined with facelift.
 What determines the indication is the anatomical condition, not chronological age.

 Can I have a neck lift if I have already had chin liposuction before?

-Yes.
-In fact, many of my neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
-The neck lift complements and deepens the treatment, addressing the structures that liposuction did not reach.
+A previous chin liposuction does not usually prevent a neck lift, but it changes the surgical evaluation because scar tissue and residual deep structures must be assessed.
+Many of my neck lift patients have already tried liposuction and were dissatisfied because the problem went beyond superficial fat.
+A neck lift can complement and deepen the treatment, addressing the structures that liposuction did not reach.

 What is the hemostatic mesh that Dr. Zamarian uses?

 It is a technique developed by plastic surgeons André and Luiz Auersvald, from Curitiba, which consists of transfixing stitches with nylon thread creating a mesh that eliminates dead space under the skin.
-The benefits are: elimination of the need for drains, drastic reduction of the risk of hematoma, and better neck contour.
-The mesh is removed in forty-eight hours in the office, simply and painlessly.
+The benefits are: elimination of the need for drains, reduction of the risk of hematoma, and better neck contour.
+The mesh is removed in forty-eight hours in the office, with minimal discomfort.

 Can men have a neck lift?